 The quality of the laces is important.
 Make a good knot to assure you’re not going to trip over your own shoelace.

 These were our favorite roof shoes picks.
 Hope we helped you choose your next pair.
+If you have a bigger budget, we recommend going with a more expensive but professional pair of boots like Thorogood or Red Wings.
 If you have any suggestions or if you feel like we have missed something, comment below.